wenliangz/try-django-19/notes.md

 ------------------------------------------
 #7.
 Dynamic URL Routing and Pattens
 - Use python regular expressionin for URL patterns such as  r'^detail/(?P<id>\d+)/$'.
-The variable in the RE will be passed to the view function, which will need to take this variable
+The variable in the RE will be passed to the view function, which will need to take this variable (from URL to view function)
+- make URL links more dynamic ( two ways to prevent hard-coding)
+    - hard-coded links in the template: href = "/posts/{{obj.id}}"
+    - instead of using hard-coded link, used named url, but notice that we still need to pass the variable to URL.  e.g.: href = {% url 'detail' id=obj.id %} (better than hard-coding)
+    - Get Absolute URL (more dynamic solution): defined directly in our model by using get_absolute_url function, to associate the url to the actual model instance itself.
+In order to prevent hard-coding in the get absolute url function, we need to import django reverse function(from django.core.urlresolvers import reverse) and pass the named url and keyword argument. e.g. instead of return '/posts/%s'%(self.id), we return reverse('detail',kwargs={'id':self.id})

+**IMPORTANT to Remember:**
+ Model instance can not only pass the actual data in the model to the template, but can also pass **user defined function instance** encapsulated in the model manager and can be access the same way as field attribute by dot notation.